microsoft/VirtualClient/website/docs/guides/0221-usage-extensions.md

 ### How to Use .NET-Based/Managed Code Extensions
 When developing .NET-based extensions, the user/developer will create a simple folder structure with the extensions binaries/.dlls and profiles in it.
-The folder structure is covered more in-depth in the `Developing Extensions` and `VC Packages` documentation noted at the top.
+The folder structure is covered more in-depth in the `Developing Extensions` documentation noted at the top.
 The following section describes how to incorporate .NET-based extensions.

 * **Place Extensions Folder in Default 'packages' Location**
   The default way to incorporate extensions into the Virtual Client runtime is to add the extensions package into the Virtual Client default 'packages' folder.
-  Extensions themselves have a special folder structure that is consistent with other packages (e.g. workload and monitor toolsets) that are incorporated into Virtual Client.
+  Extensions themselves have a special folder structure that is consistent with other packages (e.g. workloads, monitors) that are incorporated into Virtual Client.
-  Simply copy the folder (and its contents) into the 'packages' folder.
-In fact the extensions packages can even be placed in the 'packages' folder as a .zip/archive file
-  (e.g. any.virtualclient.extensions.1.0.0.zip) and Virtual Client will extract them on startup.
+  This makes it easy to incorporate the extensions because they can just be copied into the 'packages' folder.
+In fact the extensions packages can even be placed in the 'packages' folder as a .zip/archive file (e.g. any.virtualclient.extensions.1.0.0.zip) and Virtual Client will extract them on startup.

   ``` bash
   # e.g.